Electricity Laws and Incentives in Illinois

 IEPA also offers rebates of $1,500 to Illinois residents for the purchase of an electric motorcycle.
 EV owners must apply for the rebate within 90 days of purchasing or leasing and registering the EV in Illinois.
 Applicants may only receive one rebate in a 10-year period.
 Rebate award amounts may not exceed the purchase price of the vehicle.
 Low-income applicants will be given funding priority.
 Additional restrictions apply.
 For more information, see the IEPA EV Rebate website.

-The Illinois Department of Commerce and Economic Opportunity‘s Reimagining Electric Vehicles in Illinois Program (REV Illinois Program) offers tax credits to eligible EV, EV component parts, and EV charging station manufacturers.
+The Illinois Department of Commerce and Economic Opportunity’s Reimagining Electric Vehicles in Illinois Program (REV Illinois Program) offers tax credits to eligible EV, EV component parts, and EV charger manufacturers.
 Credits are available in two tiers.
-Tier 1 credits are available to EV, EV component, and EV charging station manufacturers that invest a minimum of $20 million and create a at least 50 new jobs within 4 years in Illinois.
+Tier 1 credits are available to EV, EV component, and EV charger manufacturers that invest a minimum of $20 million and create at least 50 new jobs within 4 years in Illinois.
 Tier 2 credits are available to the following entities:

 • EV manufacturers that invest a minimum of $1.5 billion and create at least 500 jobs within 5 years in Illinois;